This article is part of the Data Visualization Weeks.

 Working with Pittsburgh’s City Planning Department, a Carnegie Mellon University research team completed an in-depth study of the current use of 3D software for planning tasks and public communication.
-We started with several assumptions: the public has difficulty understanding most site and building plans and other types of visual material but does understand artist renderings; most architectural and planning firms use 3D visual programmes such as Geospatial and Building Information Modelling (BIM) software; and city planning departments that communicate with the public know how to communicate their visual documents in ways that citizens understand them.
-We were wrong.
+The team started with several assumptions: the public has difficulty understanding most site and building plans and other types of visual material but does understand artist renderings; most architectural and planning firms use 3D visual programmes such as Geospatial and Building Information Modelling (BIM) software; and city planning departments that communicate with the public know how to communicate their visual documents in ways that citizens understand them.
+These assumptions were however wrong.

 Citizens expect design communication to accurately depict proposed projects and changes to the built environment.
 Generally, the public does not connect with abstraction and simple models, nor understand the vocabulary used by the design and planning professions.
 The general public often takes the word of professionals, believing that their communication tools are understood by public officials and in their best interest.
 But, as evidence-based information is becoming more common, the public is beginning to question what is being presented to them.
 The real estate industry understands this very well and uses augmented reality (AR) to ‘walk through’ buildings and homes for sale using sophisticated animation to sell their products.
 Why are the planning and design professionals not doing the same?
 It turns out that there are a number of reasons.